Community Wildfire Prevention Grant Program

 The application period is NOW OPEN.

-• The Community Wildfire Prevention Grant program is intended to enhance forest management and fuel reduction projects, and/or support new projects and programs, with the objective of reducing the threat and intensity of wildfire in the Truckee and Donner Summit Wildland Urban Interface (WUI) by reducing fuel loads and better preparing the community for wildfire.
+• The grant program is intended to enhance existing forest management and fuel reduction projects/activities, and/or support new projects and programs, with the main objective of reducing the threat and intensity of wildfire in the Truckee and Donner Summit Wildland Urban Interface (WUI) and better preparing communities for wildfire.

-Up to $500,000 will be allocated to the grant program in Fiscal Year 2024-2025 from the Measure T Wildfire Prevention Fund.
-There is no minimum or maximum funding request for this round.
+Up to $550,000 dollars will be allocated to the Grant Program in Fiscal Year 2025-2026 from the Measure T Wildfire Prevention Fund.
+Truckee Fire intends to fund 2-5 high quality projects in the District, there is no minimum or maximum funding request for this round of solicitation.
+The total allocation for the Grant Program budget is subject to change at Truckee Fire’s discretion.

 Tentative Application Schedule: